Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 What’s the best FOV setting in Marathon?

-90–100 is the best balance for most players.
-It improves awareness without making the image feel too stretched.
+90–100 is the best range for most players.
+It improves awareness without making targets too small.

 Should I disable Motion Blur in Marathon?